OPEN EVENING 4TH FEBRUARY 2025 – REGISTER HERE

 Searching for work can be a full-time job in itself.
 There are so many roles out there for hair and makeup artists and knowing what to look for will help narrow down your search a bit.

-In TV and film there are the following:
+In film and TV makeup artist jobs, there are the following:

 • Films of all budgets